shabbychef/bogbt/README.md

-# Beware of Geeks Bearing Tweets
+# Shy of the Character Limit

-Extra material (scripts, parameters, etc) to accompany the paper, "Beware of Geeks Bearing Tweets: 'Twitter mood predicts the stock market' Revisited."
+Extra material (scripts, parameters, etc) to accompany the paper, "Shy of the Character Limit: 'Twitter mood predicts the stock market' Revisited,' by Lachanski and Pav, Econ Journal Watch, 14(3), Sept 2017.